-3 The IMF's International Financial Statistics (IFS) provide trade-weighted real effective exchange rate index series for a number of countries which cannot be compared in levels across countries in an economically meaningful way.
+&lt;sup>3 The IMF's International Financial Statistics (IFS) provide trade-weighted real effective exchange rate index series for a number of countries which cannot be compared in levels across countries in an economically meaningful way.
 Frensch (2006) performs simple OLS regressions of yearly changes of available IFS real effective exchange rate data for the decade between 1990 and 2000 on yearly changes of PWT comparative prices.
-The estimated slope coefficient of 0.40 is significant at the 1 per cent level, the intercept is insignificant at the 10 per cent level ($R^2 = 0.29$; sample size = 864).
+The estimated slope coefficient of 0.40 is significant at the 1 per cent level, the intercept is insignificant at the 10 per cent level ( $R^2 = 0.29$ ; sample size = 864).
 Specifying country and/or period fixed effects does not qualitatively alter the results.
 Increasing the time horizon and thus eliminating nominal disturbances even strengthens the link between the two measures.
 Also, differentials between rates of change of the two measures are not systematically related to PPP-adjusted income per capita.

-ciation in the region is to a large extent due to BS (Halpern and Wyplosz, 2001).
-However, Égert and Halpern (2006) in their meta-regression analysis of studies on CEEC real exchange rate behaviour fail to find a significant influence of a simple BS-driven behaviour on real exchange rate developments in the region.
-Recent work has supported this view on the ground that even for tradables PPP need not necessarily hold, e.g. due to a quality adjustment bias (cf. Cincibuch and Podbiera, 2006). Égert et al. (2006) stress three stylised facts of real exchange rate behaviour in transition:
+proxied by PPP-adjusted income per capita.
+The literature on transition countries has, with the notable exceptions of de Broeck and Sløk (2006), Frensch (2006), and García-Solanes et al. (2008) so far been mostly confined to identifying Penn or BS effects within this country group's data, without putting them into an international perspective.
+Early results in this vein had been used as a basis for arguing that real appreciation in the region is to a large extent due to the BS effect (Halpern and Wyplosz, 2001).
+However, Égert and Halpern (2006) in their meta-regression analysis of studies of CEEC real exchange rates fail to find a significant influence of a simple BS-driven behaviour on real exchange rate developments in the region.
+Recent work has supported this view on the ground that, even for tradables, PPP need not necessarily hold, e.g. due to a quality adjustment bias (cf. Cincibuch and Podbiera, 2006). Égert et al. (2006) stress three stylised facts of real exchange rate behaviour in transition:

-- 1. Until around the mid-1990s transition countries' currencies were substantially undervalued in terms of PPP. - 2.
-Different from the BS pattern of explanation of the Penn effect, all types of goods, not only non-tradable services, were or still are undervalued in terms of PPP. - 3.
-Different in extent across countries, the region has witnessed strong appreciation from the outset of transition.
+- Until around the mid-1990s transition countries' currencies were substantially undervalued in terms of PPP. - (2) Different from the BS pattern of explanation of the Penn effect, all types of goods, not only non-tradable services, were or still are undervalued in terms of PPP. - (3) Different in extent across countries, the region has witnessed strong (nominal or real or both?) appreciation from the outset of transition.

-Accordingly, the possibility of a special relationship between productivity and aggregate price levels for (former) transition economies, evident from Figure 2, arises because aggregate price levels of a former centrally planned economy (CPE) may ceteris paribus be biased downwards: price liberalization may still be incomplete, i.e., the output of a former CPE is not yet fully priced on the market, subsidization drives a wedge between prices and costs especially for services, i.e., non-tradables.
+Accordingly, the possibility of a special relationship between productivity and aggregate price levels for transition economies, evident from Figure 2, arises because aggregate price levels of a former centrally planned economy (CPE) may ceteris paribus be biased downwards: price liberalization may still be incomplete, i.e., the output of a former CPE is not yet fully priced on the market, subsidization drives a wedge between prices and costs especially for services, i.e., non-tradables.
 Moreover, output quality is systematically lower in a former CPE than in a market economy (Frensch, 2004; García-Solanes et al., 2008).
-On the other hand, a number of (former) transition countries, especially in the CIS, are oil and gas exporters where related Dutch disease phenomena might drive up comparative prices.
-In terms of a theoretical foundation, Clague (1985) proposes that within a specific factors model increases in the endowment of specific factors - one of which is natural resources - lead to higher comparative price levels, as do productivity increases.
+On the other hand, a number of transition countries, especially in the CIS, are oil and gas exporters where related Dutch disease phenomena might drive up comparative prices.
+In terms of a theoretical foundation, Clague (1985) proposes that, within a specific-factors model, increases in the endowment of specific factors, one of which is